NickEckert/nickeckert.github.io/pages/about.md

 comments: false
 ---

 Welcome to my blog!

-Documenting things that I learn so I can refrence them later and if someone else finds them useful then all the better.
+I hope you enjoy the content I post and feel free to send me an email if you find a gap in my understanding or grammar.